Q: In what disorders do you treat?

 Q: Do you accept insurance?

 I accept Medicare and private pay -- Cash, Check, due at the time of services rendered unless prior arrangements are made.
+Your services may be covered under your Health Savings Account (HSA), check with your CPA to verify.

 You also may be able to seek reimbursement from your insurance company for some services.
 Ask your insurance company about their out-of-network coverage.
 This document helps to explain insurance and benefits.
 If requested, I can provide a receipt/invoice documentation for you to seek reimbursement.
 Prior to the evaluation, we can provide you possible codes that you can use when checking your insurance coverage.